Effect

 Effect is an immutable value that a command handler returns to the PersistenceEngine instead of mutating state directly.
 It separates intent from execution: the handler declares which events to persist, whether to stash or stop, or whether to reply to the sender — and the engine carries out those intentions in the correct order (persist → apply event handler → run side effects).

 The most common variant is Effect::persist(...$events), which queues one or more domain events for storage and then feeds them through the event handler to derive the next state.
-Additional intents are chained as side-effect callbacks via ->thenRun() and ->thenReply(), which receive the post-persist state, ensuring replies carry fresh data.
+Additional intents are chained as side-effect callbacks via ->thenRun() and ->thenReply().
+On the persist path they receive the post-persist state, ensuring replies carry fresh data; on any other effect (including Effect::none()) they run after the effect's primary action and receive the unchanged current state.

 Example